+285

-$$C{Tan} = \frac{2ae^2 - 2cde + 2bd^2}{(d^2 + e^2)\sqrt{(1 + d^2 + e^2)}}.
-(4)$$ positions of the hilltops are known.
+$$C{Tan} = \frac{2ae^2 - 2cde + 2bd^2}{(d^2 + e^2)\sqrt{(1 + d^2 + e^2)}}.$$

+(4)

+From the measure of C{Total} for every cell in a DEM, we can also extract a subset of curvature values from the hilltops.
+The value of curvature at a hilltop (C{HT}) can be readily evaluated if the positions of the hilltops are known.
 To extract hilltops we follow Hurst et al. (2012) in defining a hilltop as the boundary between two drainage basins of the same stream order.
+These points in the landscape can be algorithmically extracted once a channel network is defined through the iden-

-These points in the landscape can be algorithmically extracted once a channel network is defined through the identification of points in the landscape where two channels of the same Strahler order meet, and the identification of that point's upslope contributing area.
+- 290 the landscape can be algorithmically extracted once a channel network is defined through the identification of points in the landscape where two channels of the same Strahler order meet, and the identification of that point's upslope contributing area.
 Each of these areas defines a basin of a given order and by repeating this process across the range of Strahler orders found in the landscape, a network of hilltops can be defined.
-This network is then used to sample the curvature values at these locations to provide the C{HT} values across the landscape.
+This network is then used to sample the curvature values at these - 295 locations to provide the C{HT} values across the landscape.
 To ensure consistency between C{HT} measurements at changing grid resolutions, the same channel network, generated using the geometric method described in Section 2.3 from 1 meter resolution data, is used as the basis of the hilltop extraction algorithm.